 Many birthing centers have showers or tubs in the wards to offer women in labor.
 They also have amenities similar to those present in a home, such as large beds and rocking chairs.
 In general, maternity centers admit more people into the delivery room than hospitals.

 Maternity centers can be located within hospitals, as part of the hospital, or as a completely separate facility.
 If you want to give birth in a birthing center, make sure it meets the standards set by the Accreditation Association for Ambulatory Health Care (AAAHC), The Joint Commission, or American Association of Birth Centers .
 Accredited birthing centers must have doctors who can work at a nearby hospital in the event of a problem with the mother or baby.
-Also, make sure the birthing center is staffed and nurtured for successful breastfeeding.
+Also, make sure the birthing center is staffed and nurtured for successful breastfeeding. - Home births are an option for healthy women with no risk factors that can lead to complications during pregnancy, labor, or delivery.
+It is also important that these women have an efficient containment and care system in their home after giving birth.
+Some certified nurse midwives and some doctors attend home births.
+Many health insurance companies do not cover the costs of home births.
+Find out what your plan covers if you plan to give birth at home.

 Home births are common in many countries in Europe.
 But in the United States, planned home births are not endorsed by the American Congress of Obstetricians and Gynecologists (ACOG).
 ACOG states that hospitals are the safest place to give birth.
 According to ACOG, in an emergency, hospital equipment and a highly trained medical staff can provide the best care for the woman and her baby.